DaughterOfMaple/Spinning-Wheel/README.md

-# Spinning-Wheel
+# WheelyCool
-A wheel of fortune with custom inputs
+A wheel of fortune with custom inputs.